 The Z1R is not massively efficient, certainly needs more power than IEMs like the Andromeda and SE846.
 I presume that will be largely down to the big 12mm dynamic driver.
 On my own NW-WM1Z, I was hitting about 80 in low gain, possibly even higher.
 I suspect it can scale a bit more with even more output power from a small portable amp.

-Click on Page 2 for details on the new Sony In-Ear Stage Monitor IEMs, IER-M9 and IER-M7
+Click on Page 2 for details on the new Sony IEMs: the IER-M9, and the IER-M7